 Tip #1 to Lose Weight Cycling: Commit to devoting some of your time for cycling

 Give up an hour of TV or computer time, as little as three days a week, to get a bike ride in.
 It WILL be worth it!
-My complete bike fit training plan is really simple to follow, and it shows how you can get cycling fit with three bike rides per week.
+Mycomplete bike fit training planis really simple to follow.
+In clear, easy-to-follow steps, it shows you how you can start to get cycling fit with just three bike rides per week.
 It also explains the myth of the fat burning zone, and tells you how to really burn calories efficiently.

 Please note that as an Amazon Associate I earn from qualifying purchases.
 This does not cost you anything at all, but it does make it possible for us to keep blogging.
 Thank you!

 Tip #2: Think about what you are eating to fuel your bike riding

 Weight loss depends partly on what you eat, as well as on how much you exercise.
 Don’t make the mistake of thinking that because you are exercising, you can eat whatever you like.
 On the other hand, it is true that some people can lose weight merely by exercising more.
 The point is, don’t think that a long bike ride is a license to eat non-stop!

 Related Post: 7 of the Best Budget Indoor Bike Trainers

 Tip #3 to Lose Weight Cycling: Don’t be intimidated if other cyclists are thinner than you are

 There is sometimes anti-fat discrimination in cycling circles, but ignore it!
 You have every right to ride a bike, regardless of of your size or shape!
 Check out our Complete Guide for Fat Cyclists for more encouragement, and guidance on picking the right bike for your size.